-Best multiplayer Android games to play at a party
+Best social multiplayer games to play at a party

 Ticket To Ride

-The award-winning train-based board game is a household favorite around these parts, and it's also got an outstanding, fully-licenced app for Android.
+The award-winning train-based board game is a household favorite around these parts, and it's also got an outstanding, fully-licensed app for Android.
 It's a great little game to play with up to four other friends, featuring pass-and-play for playing on a single device, or local area network options if everyone has the app on their own phone.
-Setup and play time is short and brisk thanks to all the card dealing and pieces being handled digitally, making an excellently designed game even more fun to play.
+Setup and play time is short and brisk thanks to all the card dealing and pieces being handled digitally, making a well-designed game even more fun to play.

 This is a paid app, with in-app purchases to unlock other game boards.
 Given the price of the physical version of the game, the combo that includes all expansions and versions is a great deal that increases the game's replayability tenfold.